 For general uncertainty comparisons, the first cryoscopic constant, the metal purity requirement, and the difference in the liquidus point are outlined in Table 5.
 In a modern temperature standard laboratory using a SPRT, a temperature change as low as 0.01 mK (0.00001 °C) can be detected.
 Therefore, the best technique for realizing the freezing point with a real sample is one that measures a temperature nearest to the freezing point of the ideal pure metal.
-The beginning of the freezing curve of a high purity metal is the closest temperature to the ideal freezing point which can be obtained in a modern temperature standard laboratory.
-A slow induced freezing technique was found to fit the purpose best (details of the technique are described in the section Procedure for Realizing the Freeze).
+The beginning of the very slow freezing curve of a high purity metal is the closest temperature to the ideal freezing point which can be obtained in a modern temperature standard laboratory.
+A slow induced freezing technique was found to fit the purpose best (The detail of the technique will be described a little later).
 A very slow freeze allows enough time to calibrate a number of SPRTs in the beginning part of a single freeze.